randyvarela5/RoverPhotos/README.md

-# 📱 Project Title
+# 📱 Rover Photo

-> Short, punchy description of the app in one sentence.
+> Select a Mars rover, a date, and see a picture of what Mars looked like on that day!

 ---

 ## 🧠 About

-[Project Title] is an iOS app built with [UIKit / SwiftUI] that [briefly explain what it does — fetches data, displays content, uses maps, etc.].
+Rover Photo is an iOS app built with UIKit that leverages a NASA API to display photos of any three rovers: Spirit, Opportunity, and Curiosity.
+The user gets to select a date and an image taken from the selected rover on the given date.

-It was originally created as [interview project / learning project / passion project] and demonstrates key iOS development skills including [list a few: networking, table views, MapKit, etc.].
+It was originally created as learning project and demonstrates key iOS development skills including networking, decoding data, and autolayout.

 ---